ibm-cloud-docs/cloud-databases/reference-key-protect.md

 If you provision a deployment through the CLI or API, the key protect key needs to be identified by its full CRN, not just its ID.
 A key protect CRN is in the format `crn:v1:<...>:key:<id>`.
 {: .tip}

+## Key Rotation

+Key Protect offers manual and automatic [key rotation](https://cloud.ibm.com/docs/key-protect?topic=key-protect-rotate-keys) and key rotation is supported by Cloud Databases deployments.
+When you rotate a key, the process initiates a _Syncing KMS state_ task, and your deployment is reencrypted with the new key.
+The task is displayed on the _Tasks_ panel on your deployment's _Overview_ and the associated Key Protect and Cloud Databases events are sent to Activity Tracker.

 ## Deleting the Deployment

 If you delete a deployment that is protected with a Key Protect key, the deployment remains registered against the key for the duration of the soft-deletion period (up to 9 days).
 If you need to delete the key in the soft-deletion period, you have to [force delete](/docs/key-protect?topic=key-protect-delete-keys) the key.
 After the soft-deletion period the key can be deleted without the force.
 You can check the [association between the key and your deployment](/docs/key-protect?topic=key-protect-view-protected-resources) to determine when you can delete the key.